lita/SimpleToDoApp/README.md

     * The edit page focuses on the edit text box.
     * Old value is propagated into the edit text box and the cursor starts at the end.
 * Will persist the data entered into the app.
+* When a user enters an empty item, we don't add it to the list.
+* When a user enters an empty string in edit mode, that item gets deleted.